Natavision Logo

 Natavision

-Simulations - Natalog Swimming Software
+Simulations - Natalog Swim/Run Software

-With Natalog swimming software, you can simulate meets in many ways.
+With Natalog swimming and running software, you can simulate meets in many ways.
 Each simulation scores out the meet and displays the final hypothetical results, team standings, and high point totals.
 If you simulate a meet before it starts, you can get an idea of how the meet will finish.
-If you simulate the meet after it finishes, you can analyze it to find lineup weaknesses and extraordinary swims.
+If you simulate the meet after it finishes, you can analyze it to find lineup weaknesses and extraordinary finishes.

 Below are some of the simulations that Natalog can do.
 Each what-if scenario can be piled on top of another to create sophisticated analyses.